iZhenius/KnowledgeNotes/README.md

 * ### Weak Reference

   A weakly referenced object is cleared by the Garbage Collector when it's weakly reachable.
 Weak reachability means that an object has neither strong nor soft references pointing to it.
+First off, the Garbage Collector clears a weak reference, so the referent is no longer accessible.
+Then the reference is placed in a reference queue (if any associated exists) where we can obtain it from.
+At the same time, formerly weakly-reachable objects are going to be finalized.
 One of the best implementations of weak references is the **WeakHashMap**.
 Reference queue is optional.

 * ### Phantom Reference